Terra Madre Organic T-Shirts

-The competition is open to UK based artists, currently studying (or within 10 years of graduation) an Art related course at a recognised School of Art.
+The competition is open to UK based artists, currently studying (or within 10 years of graduation) an art-related course at a recognised School of Art.

-Must be registered by 29 Dec 2009 to be eligible to submit a proposal.
+Must be registered by 14 Jan 2012 to be eligible to submit a proposal.

 May enter a maximum of one artwork.

-Undertakes that the work is of his/her own origination, and that he or she holds all moral and intellectual property rights in that work.
+Undertakes that the work is of his/her own origination and that he or she holds all moral and intellectual property rights in that work.

 Accepts, by signing the registration form that the proposal and sculpture, if shortlisted, is entered at the artist’s risk.
 The organisers are not liable for any loss or damage incurred to the pieces either in transit or to and from the exhibition, or during any period of storage, packing or unpacking, or in any period in which the work is in their keeping.